 Ms Zoë Connolly

-Zoë is a St. Margaret’s Old Girl (1983) who went on to study a Bachelor of Arts and of Laws at the University of Queensland.
-Admitted as a Solicitor she worked in the Law until 2000 when she took time out of employment to travel with her family and raise her three children.
-In 2010 she returned to work in the Not For Profit Sector – including at the Brisbane Writers Festival and the Great Barrier Reef Foundation.
+Zoë is a St Margaret’s Old Girl ('83) who went on to study a Bachelor of Arts and of Laws at The University of Queensland.
+Admitted as a solicitor, she worked in the law until 2000 when she took time out of employment to travel with her family and raise her three children.
+In 2010 she returned to work in the not-for- profit sector, including at the Brisbane Writers Festival and the Great Barrier Reef Foundation.
 She currently works at Queensland Ballet in their highly successful development team as Philanthropy Manager, and brings a wealth of experience in this field to assist the school in building its future.
-Zoë retains a deep connection with the school and has a personal passion to help prepare our graduates to bring intelligence, judgment, integrity and wisdom to the complex world of challenges they will face in their future.
+Zoë retains a deep connection with the school and is passionately committed to the formation and education of young women in our community

 BA (Drama), Grad DipEd (Preservice), MEd (Early Childhood Education)